platformsh/platformsh-docs/docs/src/development/email.md

 Changing the SMTP status will not take effect immediately.
 You will need to issue a new *build*, not just a new deploy, for the changes to take effect.
 That means making a trivial change to some file in Git for the application.
 {{< /note >}}

+## Ports

+- Port 465 and 587 should be used to send email to your own external email server.
+- Port 25 should be used to send through PLATFORM_SMTP_HOST. (this is the default in most mailers).

+We proxy your emails through our own smtp host, and encrypt them over port 465 before sending them through to the outside world.

 ## Sending email in PHP

 When you send email, you can simply use the built-in `mail()` function in PHP.
 The PHP runtime is configured to send email automatically via the assigned SendGrid sub-account.
 Note that the `From` header is required; email will not send if that header is missing.